What Are the Different Types of CCTV Camera?

 What are the different types of CCTV cameras?

-The dome camera is one most commonly used for indoor security and surveillance.
+The dome camera is one most commonly used for indoor and outdoor security and surveillance.
 The shape of the camera makes it difficult for onlookers to tell which way the camera is facing, which is a strong piece of design, deterring criminals by creating an air of uncertainty.
 Other benefits of this type of camera include:

 - Ease of installation